CTO92/PyFlame/README.md

 PyFlame is a tensor computation library designed natively for the Cerebras Wafer-Scale Engine (WSE), featuring lazy evaluation, automatic CSL code generation, and a Python-first API.

+## Author

+The PyFlame family of neural network tools were created by OA Quantum Labs.
+We would love to work with you on device specific developer tooling to dramatically increase performance on your hardware.
+Contact:
+Danny Wall, OA Quantum Labs CTO dwall@oaqlabs.com

 ## Donations

 We welcome financial support in the effort.
 Learn how you can help at https://oaqlabs.com/pyflame (bottom of page)